 In this article below, I have explained the Garnier Whole Blends Honey Treasures Repairing Shampoo Ingredients and also reviewed the shampoo after using it.

-So, yes I was literally obsessed with finding the best shampoo for me until I came across Drew Barrymore’ post on Instagram where she recommended this product.
+I heard about this shampoo when I came across Drew Barrymore’ post on Instagram where she recommended the Garnier’s Whole Blends Honey Treasures Shampoo.

-The secret?- The Garnier’s Whole Blends Honey Treasures Shampoo
+Garnier Whole Blends Honey Treasures Repairing Shampoo Review

 Aqua/Water/Eau, Sodium Laureth Sulfate, Sodium Lauryl Sulfate, Cocamide MEA, Glycol Distearate, Sodium Chloride, Mel/Honey/Miel, PPG-5-Ceteth-20, Argania Spinosa Kernel Oil, Fumaric Acid, Royal Jelly, Carbomer, Glycerin, Dimethicone, Aloe Barbadensis / Aloe Barbadensis Leaf Juice, Sodium Hydroxide, Alcohol, Propolis Extract, Guar Hydroxypropyltrimonium Chloride, Citric Acid, Sodium Benzoate, Salicylic Acid, Ci 19140/Yellow 5, Caramel, Parfum/Fragrance, Coumarin, Limonene, Benzyl Alcohol, Benzyl Salicylate